bxparks/AceTime/USER_GUIDE.md

 which means that maximum date increases to 2068-01-19T03:14:07Z.
-AceTime is also quite a bit faster than the Arduino Time Library (although in most cases, performance of the Time Library is not an issue): AceTime is **2-5X** faster on an ATmega328P, **3-4X** faster on the ESP8266, **3-5X** faster on the ESP32, and **7-20X** faster on the Teensy ARM processor.
+AceTime is also quite a bit faster than the Arduino Time Library (although in most cases, performance of the Time Library is not an issue): AceTime is **2-5X** faster on an ATmega328P, **3-5X** faster on the ESP8266, **7-8X** faster on the ESP32, and **7-8X** faster on the Teensy ARM processor.

-AceTime aims to be the smallest library that can run on the basic Arduino platform (e.g. Nano with 32kB flash and 2kB of RAM) that fully supports all timezones in the TZ Database.
-It also aims to be as portable as possible, and will support AVR microcontrollers, as well as ESP8266, ESP32 and most Teensy microcontrollers.
+AceTime aims to be the smallest library that can run on the basic Arduino platform (e.g. Nano with 32kB flash and 2kB of RAM) that fully supports all timezones in the TZ Database at compile-time.
+Memory constraints of the given Arduino board may limit the number of timezones supported by a single program at runtime to 1-3 timezones.
+The library also aims to be as portable as possible, and supports AVR microcontrollers, as well as ESP8266, ESP32 and Teensy microcontrollers.

 ## Headers and Namespaces